Dalakoti07/web-dev/readme.md

-This contain code snippet for html
+This contain code snippet for html, css and javascript